All Rights Reserved for Just Business© by Tajanara Scott aka Afrodite107.

 “Make it quick, he has a meeting soon.”

 "Thank you."
 I said, before running to his glass door.
-When I got inside his chair was to me.
-I looked around his very modern office, in here makes my floor look like a pigsty.
+When I got inside, his chair was facing the window.
+I looked around his office.
+Wow, this makes my floor look like a pigsty.
 Ah!
 What the hell?
-There some weird sculpture hanging from ceiling—it looks like a wooden, rotting person trying to reach down to grab you.
-I made a face.
+There's a weird sculpture hanging from ceiling—it looks like a wooden, rotting person trying to reach down to grab you.
+I made a face at it.
 That's so creepy looking.
 I tore my gaze from it.

 "Yes, and everything is accounted for.
 Pleasure doing business with you, Mr. Vyas."
 Said a voice over speaker.

-"Um."
+“Um.”
 I trailed off.
-He checked his watch and I took the opportunity to quickly jog to his desk.
+He checked his watch and I took the opportunity to jog the rest of the way to his desk.

 "It doesn't matter, I'll deal with her later.
 You have five minutes left, Ms. Clark.
 You're done packing presume?"
 He asked.

 "I know about your legitimate child!"
 I blurted, it was literally the first thing that came to mind.

 He blinked at me.
-"Sorry....my what?"
+“Sorry....my what?”
 He asked, confused.
-I sighed and dropped into the chair in front of his desk, sighing.
+I dropped into a chair in front of his desk, sighing.